 This is another great resource for beginners, intended to get you speaking Spanish from scratch even if you have no knowledge of the language.
 The book strives to build links between Spanish and English to ensure an easier learning experience.

 This resource contains vocabulary and phrases commonly used in social work jobs and is meant for any area of the field.
 No matter what specialized area you work in, the vocabulary in this book will be useful.

 The book includes a phonetic pronunciation guide for every word for easy pronunciation.
-The more comfortable you feel with the pronunciation, the more confident you will be.
-Feeling confident about what you are saying is critical to your success in this language.
+The more comfortable you feel with the pronunciation, the more confident you’ll be.
+Feeling confident about what you’re saying is critical to your success in this language.

 There is no grammar involved at all in this book, so some knowledge of Spanish is highly recommended for this one.
-As a result, you will not master the language but you will be able to get by in some basic conversations with anyone who is in need of help.
+As a result, you won’t master the language but you’ll be able to get by in some basic conversations with anyone who is in need of help.

-The book comes complete with tons of examples, clearly organized tables and chapters and even important cultural tidbits for a more thorough understanding of how to actually use the language you are learning.
+The book comes complete with tons of examples, clearly organized tables and chapters and even important cultural tidbits for a more thorough understanding of how to actually use the language.
 It does cover the basics, like greetings and general pleasantries, but then moves on to more specific vocabulary pertaining to fields of social work.

 The book offers a bilingual Spanish-English glossary, a list of regular and irregular verbs and a collection of shortcuts to make your learning experience go smoothly.

 5. “An English-Spanish Manual for Mental Health Professionals”